 Two years ago, I had the pleasure of attending one of her lectures through the Society of Design, meeting her, and, yes, getting her autograph — which I keep at my desk here a work.

-I keep finding myself drawn to the work of designer, Allan Peters, of Target fame.
-I peruse Dribbble quite a bit, and see his new work on there often.
+I keep finding myself drawn to the work of the designer Allan Peters, of Target fame.
+I peruse Dribbble quite a bit and see his new work on there often.
 He is inventive and imaginative, and his work is broad and varied.
 I am reminded of him every time I walk through my favorite store.
 Target is lucky to have him.

 PeeWee Herman.
 It blew my mind recently that PeeWee was turning 62.
 Who better to choose as a hero than someone with eternal childlike wonder, inventiveness, always looks good in a suit, and is the master of the comeback.

 My teachers.
 Without Rosalie Siegel (my high school art teacher), Doug Beyers, and Phil Chen (my design and printmaking professors), I would not be where I am today (and I think I’m in a pretty good place if I do say so myself).